 Rachel Wise is an award-winning journalist with a passion for storytelling across multiple platforms.
 She currently works as video trainer and regional editor at McClatchy.
 She is part of the Video Lab team headquartered in Washington, D.C., but she is based in the Charlotte Observer newsroom.

 Previously, Rachel worked at the Reynolds Journalism Institute at the Missouri School of Journalism where she was a member of the Convergence faculty.
-She taught video and radio storytelling, multimedia production and photojournalism to graduate and undergraduate students.
-She also edited and produced the RJI Futures Lab, a web video show that reports on innovation in journalism.
+She taught video and audio storytelling, multimedia production and photojournalism to graduate and undergraduate students.
+She also edited and produced the RJI Futures Lab, a web video show that reported on innovation in journalism.

 SPJ Golden Press Card (2011, 2012, 2013); Best of Scripps (2012, 2013); EPPY (honorable mention 2012); APSE (2012); Sidney Award (2009); Harry Chapin WHY Award (finalist 2009); Native American Journalists Association (2009)